AlvaroDFC/FAD-Toolset/famodel/mooring/README.md

 ### updateTensions
 Gets tensions from subsystem and updates the max tensions dictionaries of each Section object if it is larger than a previous tension

+### updateSafetyFactors
+Update safety factors for desired factor type, load type, and property

 ### createSubsystem

 Create a MoorPy subsystem for a line configuration from the design dictionary.
 Regular or suspended lines may be used.

+### positionSubcomponents
+Puts any subcomponent connectors/nodes along the mooring in
+approximate positions relative to the endpoints based on the section lengths.

 ### addMarineGrowth
-Re-creates sections part of design dictionary to account for marine growth on the subsystem, then calls createSubsystem() to recreate the line.
+Updates subsystem to account for marine growth on the subsystem.
 For a detailed explanation of the function and modeling methods behind it, see [Marine Growth Modeling](#marine-growth-modeling)

+### setCreep
+Elongates the lines that have the `creep_rate` feature in their MoorProps description (e.g. polyester).

+### adjustPropertySets
+Switches the line type propertes to another set as defined in the MoorProps yaml.

+### mirror
+Mirrors a half design to create a full line (symmetry assumption).
+Works with self.sections() and self.connectors() instead of self.dd.

+### updateState
+Updates the state of the mooring system based on the provided state dictionary.

 ### setCorrosion
 Calculates MBL of chain line with corrosion included for those lines that have a corrosion_rate feature in their MoorProps dictionary.

-### setCreep
-Elongates the length of a line that has a creep_rate feature in its MoorProps dictionary.

 ### getEnvelope
 Computes the motion envelope of the Mooring based on the watch circle(s) of what it's attached to.
 If those aren't already calculated, this method will call the relevant getWatchCircle method

+### addSection
+Convenience function to add a section to the design

+### addConnector
+Convenience function to add a connector to the design

+### convertSubcomponents
+Creates Section and Connector objects from the subcomponents dict

+### sections
+Returns a list of sections in the mooring in order from end A to end B

+### connectors
+Returns a list of connectors in the mooring in order from end A to end B

+### fairleads
+Returns a list of fairleads connected to the mooring at a specified end (A or B)

 [Back to Top](#moorings-sections-and-connectors)
 ## The Connector Class